ehgmsdk20/Django_tutorial_with_PostgreSQL/README.md

 # Django_tutorial_with_PostgreSQL
+Tech Stack Used: Django, PostgreSQL, HTML, CSS
 prerequisite: PostgreSQL, Python

+## 1. Description
+This project was created by referring to the Django tutorial documentation on the Django official site(https://docs.djangoproject.com/).
+I used PostgreSQL instead of sqlite.

-## 1. How to create Database in postgreSQL
+## 2. How to create Database in postgreSQL
 Install the PostgreSQL in [PostgreSQL official site](https://www.postgresql.org/).
 Then, run the SQL Shell(psql) and enter password.
 Command line will change into "postgres=#".